Developer-lfierro743/EaglecraftY/README.md

 Website: Comming soon!

 ## Disclaimer
-> EaglecraftY is a non-commercial, independent project created by Xojang Studios ZB.
+> EaglecraftY is a commercial, independent project created by Xojang Studios ZB.
 It is not affiliated with Mojang, Microsoft, or any of their subsidiaries.

 **Copyright © 2024-2025 Xojang Studios.
 All rights reserved.**